Disrupt Enterprise Maintenance with Maintenance-as-a-Service (MaaS)

 These services include e-mails, storage space, and enterprise databases.
 It can also involve systems such as Enterprise Resource Management (ERP), Customer Relationship Management (CRM), Asset Management (AM) and others relating to business information.

 The expanded use of cloud computing enables companies to benefit from the capacity, scalability and performance of the cloud.
 It also enables enterprises to implement a range of novel business models, which are disrupting whole sectors of the economy.
-Indeed, the implementation of successful business models such as AirBnB, Booking and Uber are empowered by cloud computing.
+Indeed, the implementation of successful business models such as Airbnb, Booking and Uber are empowered by cloud computing.

 I can argue that cloud computing and cloud-based business models will be soon disrupting industrial maintenance as well.
 The first signs are already evident: